From farm to face as Global Bioenergies turns waste to make-up

 Long-lasting make-up now accounts for around 25% of the global market and Global Bioenergies intends to make 300,000 products this year under the brand name “Last”.

-These will initially sold online at an average price of 20 euros ($24), with direct sales in cosmetic shops planned later, first in France and then in Britain.
+The products will go on sale in June, initially available online at an average price of 20 euros ($24), with direct sales in cosmetic shops planned later, first in France and then in Britain.

-Global Bioenergies initially devoted its plant-derived isobutene, an ingredient which can be converted into gasoline, jet fuel, cosmetic ingredients and plastics, to producing bioethanol, but this failed to generate profits.
+It initially devoted its plant-derived isobutene, an ingredient that can be converted into gasoline, jet fuel, cosmetic ingredients and plastics, to producing bioethanol, but this failed to generate profits.

 The company, in which L’Oreal took a 15% stake in 2019, also aims to supply other make-up producers, Delcourt said.